 Why Not Fix Reflection And Saturation In Photoshop, Instead Of Using A Cpl Filter?

-Well, you would be forgiven for thinking that you can capture reflection and get away with it.
+You would be forgiven for thinking you can capture reflection and get away with it.
 Sometimes, reflection gives you a fantastic image like a sunset or a mountain range in the water.

 But most of the time, when you shoot an image without a CPL filter, you’ll capture the reflection but not the information under the reflection.
 Sadly, you can’t fix the lack of details in photoshop.